Gölsdorf Adriatics: Cylinders

 A single piston valve on each side served both the high- and low-pressure cylinders, with the high-pressure cylinder supplied from the front of the valve and the low-pressure from the rear.
 As the ports and passages were thus concentrated into the length of a single valve, the valves needed to be large in diameter and so are obvious, above the outside cylinders.
 The 340 mm diameter high-pressure valve was located at the front of the valve box and the 338 mm low-pressure valve located at the rear.
 The slight difference in diameter made it easier to withdraw the valve pistons from the front of their valve chest.
 Gölsdorf chose this rather complicated system because of the simpler external control and the overall lower weight achieved.
 Unlike his two-cylinder compounds, no simpling valve was needed for starting.

-For the 310, Gölsdorf redesigned the piston valve and re-arranged the tandem valve.
+For the 310 engine, Gölsdorf redesigned the piston valve and re-arranged the tandem valve.
 HP steam now entered at the ends of the valve chest and was controlled by the valves at each end.
 LP steam was returned to the two spaces between the ends and middle two pistons of the valve, the body of which was cast hollow to connect these two spaces and let the space function as a receiver.
 The LP exhaust was controlled by the middle pistons and the circumferential space between them.
 This system was simpler overall, but it required the LP valve chest ports to be crossed over between the ports on the valve chest and the cylinder, as the HP exhaust from one end had to supply the LP inlet at the other.

 The valves were driven by Heusinger–Walschaerts valvegear.
 The shared valves meant that only a single set was required for each side.
 As the return crank was positioned 90° ahead of the crank, when running forwards the die block was in the lower part of the expansion link.
 A screw reverser was fitted and the reversing rod was forwards for forward running, with a lifting link ahead of the expansion link.
 The valve chests also had a Ricour air snifting valve on top, combined with a safety valve.

 The crossheads were single-bar, as the lightest option for a locomotive that would run predominantly in one direction.
 The connecting and coupling rods were made with an I-shaped cross-section.
 Although this would become typical later on, at this time it was another of Gölsdorf's weight-saving innovations.